 High blood sugar levels, or hyperglycemia, can cause the following symptoms:

 - increased hunger or thirst

 - blurred vision

 Any significant change in blood sugar patterns warrants a visit to a doctor.
-People with diabetes and those at risk of diabetes should also consult a doctor if:
+People with diabetes and those at risk of diabetes should also

 - blood sugar levels become unusually high or low

 - well-managed blood sugar levels suddenly start fluctuating

 - they have new or worsening symptoms of diabetes

 - they change their medication or stop using it